FryggFR/WriteUp/README.md

-# Hey mate !
-Don't give up !
-Please, read theses write up only if you already rooted the boxe or if you are hard stuck !

 # Write Up
 Here you'll find my Write Up of the boxes i rooted on Tryhackme.
 In this repo, i will show you how i hack a machine and try to explain how it works !